akhilkapil/Determination-of-Short-Tail-Keywords-for-Marketing/README.md

 !['Transformed Data'](https://github.com/akhilkapil/Determination-of-Short-Tail-Keywords-for-Marketing/blob/main/png%201.PNG)

 ### 2.2 Modeling the data Using Clustering Algorithms
-(I wont go in to the funtioning of K-means infact I would just show the results )
+(I wont go into the funtioning of K-means infact I would just show the analysis and where it failed to acheive the results.)

-1. __K-menas Clustering__
+1. __K-means Clustering__

 Applying Elbow Method on Data Matrix
 !['Elbow Method'](https://github.com/akhilkapil/Determination-of-Short-Tail-Keywords-for-Marketing/blob/main/elbow%201.png)<br/>
 __Observations:__<br/>
 - As per the figure above we can deduce the elbow to occur at k=9.<br/>

 Applying Variance Explained on Data Matrix
 !['Alt Text'](https://github.com/akhilkapil/Determination-of-Short-Tail-Keywords-for-Marketing/blob/main/elbow%202.png)
 __Observations:__<br/>
 - We can observe that the gradient to start smoothing from k = 9, similar to what he had observered with the Elbow method.<br/>

 !['Alt Text'](https://github.com/akhilkapil/Determination-of-Short-Tail-Keywords-for-Marketing/blob/main/output_20_0.png)
 __Observations:__<br/>
-- On plotting silhouette score, I found out that optimal number of clusters according to silhouette score (to be the point where the Silhouette coefficient is the highest), is 27.
+- On plotting silhouette score, I found out that optimal number of clusters according to silhouette score , is 27(to be the point where the Silhouette coefficient is the highest).
 - Therefore, we couldn't realistically choose 27 to be the right number of clusters for the following reasons:

   1. 27 clusters will be too many for a data matrix having 398 observations in total.